-The preparation of financial statements in accordance with 1nd AS requires use of estimates and assumptions for some items, which might have an effect on their recognition and measurement in the balance sheet and statement of profit and loss.
-The actual amounts realised may differ from these estimates a) Property, plant and equipment
+The preparation of financial statements in accordance with Ind AS requires use of estimates and assumptions for some items, which might have an effect on their recognition and measurement in the balance sheet and statement of profit and loss.
+The actual amounts realised may differ from these estimates.